-You can create elements by dragging them from the 'Requirements' pages of the Toolbox onto the diagram canvas.
+You can create elements by dragging them from the 'Requirements' pages of the Diagram Toolbox onto the diagram canvas.
 Connectors can also be selected from the Toolbox and dragged between elements in the diagram or by using the Quick Linker.
-This table lists the elements available from the 'Requirements' toolbox but it is important to remember that other elements such as Use Cases and Components can be added to the diagram by opening other Toolbox pages using the 'More Tools...' option at the top of the Toolbox.
+This table lists the elements available from the 'Requirements' toolbox but it is important to remember that other elements such as Use Cases and Components can be added to the diagram by opening other Toolbox pages - click on to display the 'Find Toolbox Item' dialog and specify the element name.